 - Create an issue in our GitHub issues database.
 This is a good way to report problems or request new features.

 - Join our Google Group to participate in discussions on persistent memory programming, including the design of the NVM Library API and future directions.

 - Find us on IRC on the #pmem channel on OFTC.

-See this blog post for a list of interesting publications related to persistent memory programming.
+See the Documents area for a list of interesting publications related to persistent memory programming.

 You can also subscribe to this blog via RSS.